aurelia/site-generator/lib/app/docs/api/router/index.md

 ## Constants

-* `activationStrategy:any` - The strategy to use when activating modules during navigation.
+* `activationStrategy: any` - The strategy to use when activating modules during navigation.
-* `pipelineStatus:any` - The status of a Pipeline.
+* `pipelineStatus: any` - The status of a Pipeline.

 ## Functions

 * `isNavigationCommand(obj: any): boolean` - Determines if the provided object is a navigation command.
 A navigation command is anything with a navigate method.
-  * `obj:any` - The object to check.
+  * `obj: any` - The object to check.